seamusdemora/PiFormulae/ForAnyoneWhoOwnsARaspberryPiZero-2-3.md

 sudo apt-mark hold rpi-eeprom
 ```

 This may save a little bandwidth, but the "fat" app itself remains on your system.
 And you cannot "`apt remove rpi-eeprom`" due to some [*false* dependencies added by Raspberry Pi employees with a very dim knowledge of Debian's `apt` package system.
-And speaking of **dim knowledge**, ***Chief Know-Nothing enlightens us with his vapid opinions here.***](https://github.com/raspberrypi/rpi-eeprom/issues/622) After "banning" me from the RPi GitHub site for speaking up (or was it for simply submitting an Issue?), Chief Know-Nothing saved the last (and perhaps his dumbest) remark on [Issue #622](https://github.com/raspberrypi/rpi-eeprom/issues/622) for himself: timg236 (aka _Chief Know-Nothing_) wrote on Jan 7, 2025: "`The raspi-utils dependencies have been tidied up as part of ongoing package fragmentation work improve rpi-image-gen so closing this issue.`" ... "tidied up"?? ...
-That's a **_gross misrepresentation !_** As of this writing, the `raspi-utils` package still has an "imagined requirement" imposed by Chief Know-Nothing for the `rpi-eeprom` package.
-However, `raspi-utils` includes several tools that may be occasionally **_useful_** for RPi Zero, 2 and 3 owners, including `vcgencmd`, `dtoverlay`, and `dtparam`... but they have nothng to do with `rpi-eeprom`.
-Why all of these inter-dependencies?... stupidity is the only explanation I can imagine.
+And speaking of **dim knowledge**, ***Chief Know-Nothing enlightens us with his vapid opinions here.***](https://github.com/raspberrypi/rpi-eeprom/issues/622)

+After "banning" me from the RPi GitHub site for speaking up (or was it for simply submitting an Issue?), *Chief Know-Nothing* saved the last (and perhaps dumbest) remark on [Issue #622](https://github.com/raspberrypi/rpi-eeprom/issues/622) for himself: ***timg236*** wrote on Jan 7, 2025: "`The raspi-utils dependencies have been tidied up as part of ongoing package fragmentation work improve rpi-image-gen so closing this issue.`" ... "tidied up"?? ...
+That is a **_gross misrepresentation !_**

-**Question:** What do the `raspi-utils` tools have to do with the EEPROM? **Answer:** Absolutely Nothing - except in the brain of _Chief Know-Nothing_.
+As of this writing, the `raspi-utils` package still has an "imagined dependency" imposed by *Chief Know-Nothing* for the `rpi-eeprom` package.
+The `raspi-utils` package includes several tools that may be occasionally **_useful_** for RPi Zero, 2 and 3 owners, including `vcgencmd`, `dtoverlay`, and `dtparam`... but they have nothng to do with `rpi-eeprom`.
+Why all of these *imagined* dependencies?... stupidity is the only explanation I can imagine.

 #### Option 2: Use Debian's `equivs` package to create a "Dummy" package for `rpi-eeprom`:

-The first step is to remove the _Chief's_ `rpi-eeprom`:
+*  The first step is to remove the _Chief's_ `rpi-eeprom`:

 ```bash
 $ sudo apt purge rpi-eeprom
 The following packages were automatically installed and are no longer required: